 There is a Fit and Proper policy to which all members of the Board, Key Function Holders, and persons within and working on behalf of the Company who might from time to time be captured by the Fit and Proper requirements set out in the Directive must adhere.
 Additionally, certain members of staff are required to comply with the Conduct Standards and Conduct Rules set forth by the PRA and FCA respectively.
-These rules apply to a differing extent according to whether individuals have been identified as being Senior Managers or Certified Persons under the Senior Managers and Certification Regime or if they are deemed to not be performing a purely ancillary role.
+These rules apply to a differing extent according to whether individuals have been identified as being Senior Managers or Certified Persons under the Senior Managers and Certification Regime or if they are deemed to not be performing a purely ancillary role (in which case they also have to comply with the Conduct Rules).